Blackberry Pineapple Smash

 Instructions

-- Add the tequila and pineapple juice, along with a few pieces of ice, and secure the lid onto the shaker.
-Shake for 30 seconds until the liquid is chilled.
+• Add the tequila (or rum or gin) and pineapple juice to the shaker along with a generous handful of ice.
+Secure the lid and shake vigorously for 30 seconds until well chilled.

 Notes